-Section 23, subsection 3(1), provides a contribution limit of \$2,600 from any person, other than the candidate, to elect individuals to state office for "one" election.
-Subsection 7(11) states that a primary election and the succeeding general election shall be considered separate elections.
+Article VIII, Section 23.3(1), provides a contribution limit of \$2,600 from any person, other than the candidate, to elect individuals to state office for "one" election.
+Section 23.7(11) states that a primary election and the succeeding general election shall be considered separate elections.